Blood of the Vampire: Cast

 Theodore Williams' name appears in the opening credits, but neither the actor's nor the character's name are in the end credits.
-BFI refers to him as 'Emaciated Prisoner'.
-BFI also includes five additional uncredited performers: Yvonne Buckingham (Serving Wench); Sylvia Casimir (Laughing Woman at Tavern); Suzanne Lee (Uncredited); Gordon Honeycombe (Stretcher Bearer); and Carlos Williams (Stretcher Bearer).
+BFI refers to him as the 'Emaciated Prisoner'.
+BFI also includes five additional uncredited performers: Yvonne Buckingham (Serving Wench); Sylvia Casimir (Laughing Woman at Tavern); Suzanne Lee (Uncredited); Gordon Honeycombe (as stretcher bearer); and Carlos Williams (stretcher bearer).

 In addition to BFI's additions, The Internet Movie Data Base (IMDb) includes as uncredited performers: Alf Mangan (Prisoner); Mary Marshall (Woman Prisoner); and Patricia Phoenix (Woman).
 Marshall and Phoenix's scenes were cut from the UK theatrical version by the BBFC, but can be seen in the "Continental" version recently restored for Blu-ray.